talamh/zmap-tools/README.md

 dependencies: PIL

+This fork is command line only, rom file name is hardcoded as 'Zero Tolerance (USA, Europe).md'.

 # Notes on texture format

 Textures are 32-by-32 pixel uncompressed 4-bit-per-pixel bitmaps.
 Each byte stores the information for two pixels.
 The upper 4 bits store the information for the left pixel, and the 4 lower bits store the right pixel.
 Textures are stored in columns with each column being 2 pixels (1 byte) wide.